kode-mafia008/kode-mafia008/README.md

 👋 Hi, I'm Dharmendra Mehta (@kode-mafia008)

-🚀 Full Stack AI/ML Engineer | Generative AI & Cloud Architect
+🚀 AI/ML Engineer | Cloud Architect

 I build **scalable AI-powered solutions** for startups and enterprises, focusing on **intelligent agents, LLM-driven systems, and production-grade applications**.
 With experience spanning from 2019 to the present , I bridge **AI, backend, and mobile development**  to deliver end-to-end solutions.